hiperiondev/stack_vm/docs/use/data_types/index.rst

 | *A constant string.*
 | This type can contain two types of strings:

-* A referenced constant string on program area (referenced by instruction PUSH_CONST_STRING) and have is_program attribute true
+* A referenced constant string on program area (referenced by instruction PUSH_CONST_STRING) and have is_program attribute true.
 * An arbitrary pointer to an external dynamically allocated string and have is_program attribute false.
 In this case when object is dropped the string pointer is automatically released.